Catalysis in Action via Elementary Thermal Operations: Characterizing

-with $l_\mathrm{max} \leq \left\lfloor\frac{d!-4}{d-3}\right\rfloor$ for $d\geq 4$ and all possible combinations of $\{(j_n,k_n)\}$. \end{theorem} The proof of Theorem~\ref{thm:ETO_cone} is found in Appendix~\ref{appendix:ETO_cone_proof}, and again comes from identifying a set of states that thermo-majorizes all the other states in $ \clSeto $ sharing the same $ \beta $-order, either via applying the results of \cite{Mazurek19_channels}, or showing that they are tightly-majorized by the previous state.
+with $l_\mathrm{max} \leq \left\lfloor\frac{d!-4}{d-3}\right\rfloor$ for $d\geq 4$ and all possible combinations of $\{(j_n,k_n)\}$. \end{theorem} The proof of Thm.~\ref{thm:ETO_cone} can be found in \ref{appendix:ETO_cone_proof}.
+The main technique is again to identify a set of states that thermomajorise all the other states in $ \clSeto $ that share the same $ \beta $-order, either via applying the results of \cite{Mazurek19_channels}, or showing that they are tightly-majorised by the previous state.

-Even for generic initial states, the majority of elements in Eq.~\eqref{eq:full_set_bseries} are not extremal in $\clSeto(\pstate)$.
-As discussed in Section~\ref{subsec:neighbouring}, non-neighbouring swaps often deplete athermality too rapidly and the resulting state ends up being close to equilibrium and far from extremality.
+However, even for generic initial states, most elements in Eq.~\eqref{eq:full_set_bseries} are not extremal in $\clSeto(\pstate)$.
+As discussed in Sec.~\ref{subsec:neighbouring}, non-neighbouring swaps often deplete athermality too rapidly and the resulting state ends up being close to equilibrium and far from extremality.